MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/campfire.md

     <img alt="Results" src="./_img/campfire/results.png" style="border: 1px solid #CCCCCC" />

 ## Pricing
-Visual Studio Team Services doesn't charge for the framework for integrating with external services.
+VSTS doesn't charge for the framework for integrating with external services.
 Check out the specific service's site for pricing related to their services.

 ## Q & A